Reconstructing KV Caches with Cross-layer Fusion For Enhanced Transformers: Introduction

 In this paper, we reveal a previously overlooked asymmetric key-value sharing principle: for top-half layers where values are most effectively reconstructed by the bottom layer, whereas keys draw their more critical information from the bottom and middle layer.
 Motivated by this, we propose FusedKV, which reconstructs the top-half layer caches by performing a dimension-wise, weighted fusion of caches from two highly informative source layers: the bottom and middle layer.
 This fusion can be applied directly to post-RoPE keys, a design that preserves relative positional information without the computational overhead of RoPE recomputation.
 FusedKV halves the cache size while achieving significantly lower perplexity compared to the full-cached model, as shown in Figure~\ref{fig:1b_training_loss1}.
 We further provide a more effecient version, FusedKV-Lite, where top-half layers' keys are directly reused from the middle layer and values from the bottom layer.
 Compared to FusedKV, FusedKV-Lite decreases I/O overhead by one-third with only a slight degradation in performance.

 Our contributions are threefold: (1) We identify a key-value asymmetry in cache reconstruction.
 (2) Based on this insight, we propose FusedKV, a memory-efficient architecture, and its more efficient version FusedKV-Lite.
 Extensive experiments demonstrate that our methods can reduce KV cache memory by 50\% while achieving lower perplexity than a standard Transformer decoder.
-(3) We provide an efficient Triton implementation of FusedKV and a systematic analysis of the inference efficiency of various KV cache reduction methods.
+(3) We provide an efficient Triton implementation of FusedKV and a systematic evaluation of KV cache reduction methods, including performance efficiency comparisons and integration of our approach with existing architectures.